AdobeDocs/experience-manager-65.en/help/sites-developing/tools.md

 Although not specifically a bug-tracking tool, spreadsheets are often *mis*used for this purpose as they are easy to understand and most users have experience of their functionality.

-If these are used for tracking then:
+If these spreadsheets are used for tracking, then:

 * they should be kept simple.
 * the number of individual spreadsheets should be kept to a minimum.
 * they must be updated regularly.
-* only one master copy should be maintained and everyone should know where the master copy is.
+* only one primary copy should be maintained and everyone should know where the primary copy is.
 * they should be accessible to all project members.
-* if security is an issue (often occurs at large companies) and common access is not possible, then copies may be distributed as long as everyone understands that these are copies and cannot be updated.
+* if security is an issue (often occurs at large companies) and common access is not possible, then copies may be distributed as long as everyone understands that these spreadsheets are copies and cannot be updated.

 Again there are many proprietary tools for tracking bugs and feature requirements.